twiecki/WhileMyMCMCGentlySamples/content/2014-2-24-Cluster-Setup.md

-Title: Running a parallel IPython Notebook on a cluster with minimal overhead
+Title: Easily distributing a parallel IPython Notebook on a cluster
 date: 2014-2-24 09:00
 comments: true
 slug: ipython-nb-cluster